aadennis/PythonSandboxAA/DocumentHandling/readme.md

 # Document handling: infer headings and styles from a plain text document

 ## Requirement
-As an editor
+- As an editor
-Given I have an unformatted document that includes shorter lines that can be inferred as Headings
+- Given I have an unformatted document that includes shorter lines that can be inferred as Headings
-I want to apply rules that result in those Headings being numbered as Level 1 or Level 2
+- I want to apply rules that result in those Headings being numbered as Level 1 or Level 2
-So that I can pass it to a Document api (e.g. Google Docs API) to apply Styles
+- So that I can pass it to a Document api (e.g. Google Docs API) to apply Styles

 The project has:
-a part to update the content - Python which receives and outputs text with the numbered headings
+1. a part to update the content - Python which receives and outputs text with the numbered headings
-a part to update the presentation - upload the document from the previous step into Google Docs, and apply the GDocs API JavaScript
+1. a part to update the presentation - upload the document from the previous step into Google Docs, and apply JavaScript using the GDocs API

 Example - content stage
 _Before:_
 ```
-The Title
+The Book I Nearly Wrote

 First Header
 Header Two